HOME> Products> Protein / Enzyme> Protein Labeling Reagents> LiveReceptor AMPAR (Endogenous AMPAR Labeling Reagent)

 • No cell permeability - only AMPAR on cell surface can be labeled.

-• Ion channel function is maintained after labeling
+• Ion channel function is maintained after labeling.

 • Low cytotoxicity under recommended concentration (1 μM)